Gentoro-OneMCP/onemcp/README.md

 - Keep commits clean and focused

 If you're new, check out issues labeled **good first issue** or **help wanted**.
-We’re happy to support new contributors!
+We're happy to support new contributors!

 ## 🌐 Join Our Community